cozy/cozy-stack/docs/sharing-design.md

 # Request for comments about the sharings

+## Hypothesis

+1. A sharer may not know the adresses of the recipients' cozy instances, but he/she has a way to send them an URL on his/her cozy to start the process.
+2. A user can preview a sharing before accepting it if the application supports this option.
+Else, he/she will have only the description and rules to make his/her mind about accepting or refusing the sharing.
+3. The data is duplicated: it is both on the owner's cozy, and on the recipients' cozy (no cloud federation like NextCloud).
+4. The applications say what is shared, the stack synchronizes that.
+The stack does the low-level stuff and gives primitives to the applications.
+The applications must use them in a responsible manner, and in particular, to avoid transitivity issues.
+5. The CouchDB replication will be used to synchronize the documents.
+It means that the documents will be same on the owner and on the recipients ("symetric sharing").
+6. For files and folders, the replicator will be customized to handle the specificities of the `io.cozy.files` doctype.
+7. The applications must be able to work with broken relationships between documents.
+8. The applications should know how to deal with CouchDB conflicts.
+At least, the default choice of a winner for conflicts by CouchDB should be acceptable if the applications don't do anything to detect and resolve conflicts.
+9. First safety principle: when a user B accepts a sharing from user A, the documents that were on the user B's cozy before the sharing are not sent to user A without an explicit action of user B (like moving a file to a shared directory).
+10. Second saferty principle: when two users, A and B, are sharing documents, a change of a document on the user A's cozy can't make an exiting document of user B enter in the sharing.

 ## Setup of a sharing

 ### Step 1: the owner creates the sharing